ttt10/gcdoctest/docs/KeyFeatures.md

 ================

-GcPdf provides many different features that enable the developers to build intuitive and professional-looking applications.
+GcPdf2 provides many different features that enable the developers to build intuitive and professional-looking applications.
 The main features for GcPdf Library are as follows: